PowerShell/PowerShell/docs/building/windows-core.md

 If you have any problems installing `dotnet`, please see their [documentation][cli-docs].

-If you are using Windows 7, Windows Server 2008 or Windows Server 2012 you will also need to install
-[Visual C++ Redistributable for Visual Studio 2012 Update 4][redist-2012] and [Visual C++ Redistributable for Visual Studio 2015][redist-2015].

 The version of .NET CLI is very important, you want a recent build of 1.0.0 (**not** 1.0.1).